Most Popular

 Legal Entity Identifier (LEI) in Australia

-The LEI is a 20-character alphanumeric code that is based on the ISO 17442 standard developed by the International Organization for Standardization (ISO).
+The LEI is a 20-character alphanumeric code that is based on the ISO 17442 standard developed by the International Organisation for Standardisation (ISO).
 LEI code is used as a reference to important information that offers transparency when participating in financial transactions such as trading with stocks, bonds, or forex.

 LEI connects to key reference information that enables a clear and unique identification of legal entities participating in financial transactions on a global scale.
-Each LEI contains well-structured reference data categorized into 2 sections: Level 1 – ‘who is who’ and Level 2 – ‘who owns whom.’
+Each LEI contains well-structured reference data categorised into two sections: Level 1 – ‘who is who’ and Level 2 – ‘who owns whom.’

 How to get an LEI in Australia?

 An LEI code needs to be obtained through an LEI service provider, either a Local Operating Unit (LOU) or a Registration Agent.
 The Global LEI System (GLEIS) encourages competition between LEI issuers and registrators to benefit legal entities seeking an LEI.
-Generating a price for issuing and maintaining an LEI has therefore been left to the organizations themselves.
+Therefore, generating a price for issuing and maintaining an LEI has been left to the organisations.
 This explains why some companies charge double the price of their competitors.

 Where to find LEIs in Australia?